-You know, it was - I think within two days of posting something online, there were thousands of students signed on, which we're a lot more students than I had ever taught before in my life.
+NG: You know, it was - I think within two days of posting something online, there were thousands of students signed on, which were a lot more students than I had ever taught before in my life.
 And in the following months, we built up to 100,000.
 That was a big surprise to all of us, that there were this many students wanting to learn about machine learning.

-Machine learning.
+CONAN: Machine learning.
 This is obviously a very advanced science course.
 Are there that many - I guess there are that many people pretty interested in it.

 NG: Yeah.
 Machine learning is a technology that's used widely throughout Silicon Valley.
 It powers all of our computers today.
-But it is a somewhat advanced esotery topic.
+But it is a somewhat advanced, esoteric topic.
 I think this is a sign of how much hunger there is out in the world for high quality courses from universities like Stanford.
 And I think we're seeing the world change with, you know, top universities like Stanford, Princeton, Michigan, Penn putting free online courses for anyone to take.

 CONAN: How did Stanford react to offering this course for free, when they charge paying students quite a bit for it?

 NG: Oh, that's a great question.
 So what is the real value of attending a top university?
 I think it's not just the content, because the content is increasingly for free on the Web anyway.
 Instead, I think the value of attending a top university like Princeton, Stanford and so on is really the interactions between the students and the faculty and in the interactions of other students.
-And in fact, by putting the content on the Web, what we're seeing is many of the universities are using what's called the fixed classroom in which you ask the students to watch the videos at home and then come in to the classroom to talk to the professor.
+And in fact, by putting the content on the Web, what we're seeing is many of the universities using what's called the flipped classroom, in which you ask the students to watch the videos at home and then come in to the classroom to talk to the professor.
 So by putting content on the Web, we're actually, I think, making, you know, helping make university education much more interactive and - between the professor and the students.
 And so hopefully improving the quality of education at these top universities as well.

 CONAN: And one of the things that interested me about this - the way this works is that everybody can ask questions, and then there's sort of this group discussion, a little like Yelp, as to which questions rise to the top.

 NG: Yeah.
-So in the class of 100,000 students, you know, what happens when you have 100,000 students - 100,000 voices all talking the same time?
+So in a class of 100,000 students, you know, what happens when you have 100,000 students - 100,000 voices all talking the same time?
 Just yesterday, the Intro to Sociology class from - just launched on the Coursera platform, and already, sort of, what - less than 48 hours later, there are already tens of thousands of students participating in the discussion.
-And part of the technology design for the website was to allow tens of thousands of students to speak simultaneously, but for answers and questions to be brought up and down, so that the most helpful and interesting comments get kind of doubled up to the top.
-So in fact, the sociology class just started yesterday and, you know, I was seeing just a tremendous volume of exciting discussions with students who come from all over the world.
+And part of the technology design for the website was to allow tens of thousands of students to speak simultaneously, but for answers and questions to be brought up and down, so that the most helpful and interesting comments get - kind of bubble up to the top.
+So in fact, the sociology class just started yesterday and, you know, yesterday and today I was seeing just a tremendous volume of exciting discussions with students who come from all over the world.